ivangalkindeveloper/flutter_platform_component/README.md

 Express our gratitude to the authors of these dependencies.

 ## Usage
+### 1) Fill entities.
-First, create and populate the presentational entities you need from the interfaces that this package provides:
+Create and populate the presentational entities you need from the interfaces that this package provides:
 ```dart
 class Animations extends FPCDefaultAnimation {
   const Animations();